wdebruin321/oci_config/documentation/oci_tenant.md

 discover the appropriate provider for your platform.Available providers are:

 simple
-: Manage oci tenant through yaml file
+: Manage the oci_tenant file through yaml